asdine/storm/README.md

 ### Simple queries

 Any object can be fetched, indexed or not.
-Storm uses indexes when available, otherwise it uses the [query system](#advanced-queries).
+Rainstorm uses indexes when available, otherwise it uses the [query system](#advanced-queries).

 #### Fetch one object